scriptex/create-pwa/README.md

 create-pwa --icon="./icon.png" --launch="./launch.png"
 ```

-You can also use `create-pwa` as a package.json script:
+You can also use `create-pwa` as a package.json script (in this case you don't need to install the package globally):

 ```json
 {